BU-ISCIII/BU-ISCIII/docs/Characterization-service.md

 Once the Excel file has been completed with all the necessary information and has been updated into the corresponding Drive folder, **save a copy of this Excel file** both inside the `RESULTS/DATE_entrega01` folder and the `ANALYSIS` folder of the service.
 You can then proceed with the copy of the service to `/data/ucct/bi/services_and_colaborations/CNM/bacteriology/` and `/data/ucct/bi/sftp`.

+## Toxins analysis
+For some outbreak services, and in specific for ***Clostridium perfringens***, the researcher might ask for the analysis of toxins.
+In this case, we'll have to do the following in relation to the Characterization service.
+>[!WARNING]
+>Apart from what is explained in this document, there is another procedure you must perform in relation to the [**PlasmidID service**](https://github.com/BU-ISCIII/BU-ISCIII/blob/main/docs/plasmidID-service.md).
+Please have a look at its Wiki page in order to know what to do for the analysis of toxins.

+Within the `ANALYSIS02_CHARACTERIZATION` folder, you should create a new subfolder that we usually call `04-cperfringens_custom`.
+You can copy this folder from `/data/ucct/bi/services_and_colaborations/CNM/bacteriology/SRVCNM1324_20250305_WGSCPERFRINGENS03_svaldezate_S/ANALYSIS/20250305_ANALYSIS02_CHARACTERIZATION` for example.

+Within this folder, you'll find:
+* `lablog`: it simply creates the `run` and `summary` subfolders.
+* `databases.txt`: this file contains the two databases that will be used for this analysis: `cperfringens_virulence` and `cperfringens_toxin`.
+* `run`: contains a lablog file that will execute `ariba run` with the databases indicated above, using the `.prepareref` folder that is stored in `/data/ucct/bi/references/ariba/20241205`, the same folder that stores the .faa and .fas files supplied by the researcher usually when requesting the service.
+This .faa file is used by PlasmidID, as you'll find out later.
+After executing all the scripts that this lablog creates, you'll get a subfolder for each sample, each one containing, among other stuff, a .tsv with the results from ariba, both for the analysis of toxins and virulences.
+* `summary`: contains a lablog file that will run `ariba summary` for all individual reports from ariba obtained previously for each sample.
+Two .csv files of relevance will be obtained:
+  * `out_summary_cperfringens_toxin.csv`
+  * `out_summary_cperfringens_virulence.csv`

+**After these two files are created, please do not forget to create a symbolic link to each one of them in the corresponding RESULTS folder of the service**.

+Besides, in the `summary_outbreak_XXXX.xlsx` file, you should create a new sheet called **Virulence Custom**, which should reflect all the virulence genes identified for each sample, given the list of genes supplied by the researcher.
+To fill in this table, you have to read the file called `/data/ucct/bi/services_and_colaborations/CNM/bacteriology/SRVCNM1324_20250305_WGSCPERFRINGENS03_svaldezate_S/ANALYSIS/20250305_ANALYSIS02_CHARACTERIZATION/04-cperfringens_custom/summary/out_summary_cperfringens_virulence.csv` and add the genes for which there are matches.

+Once you're finished with this, **do not forget to do what needs to be done regarding the PlasmidID service, since this is essential for the completion of the summary table that is delivered to the researchers**.

 ---

 If everything is correct and all the necessary files and links have indeed been generated, you can proceed with the service completion.
 To do this, execute the **finish** module of buisciii-tools.